 Pvt.
 Charles Gerard Riedmiller was born on May 15, 1917, in Columbus, Ohio, to Frederick Riedmiller and Catherine Marie Taylor-Riedmiller.
 He was known as “Chuck” to his family.
 With his sister and four brothers, he grew up in Milford Center, Ohio, and graduated from Fairbanks High School in Milford Center.
 His father may have died during this time.
-He registered for the draft on October 16, 1940, he named his mother as his contact person.
+He registered for the draft on October 16, 1940, and named his mother as his contact person.

 The Army rushed his basic training which he completed in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.

 In late March 1941, the 192nd was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion and moved into the barracks.
 It is known that Chuck received a furlough home from March 7 through 9.
 He wrote home on March 15 that they had completed their basic training and that they would be permanently joining the 192nd about the 17th.
 He noted in a letter he wrote on the 28th that the men from Selective Service had spent the previous few days driving tanks, but what permanent job he would have had not been determined.

 On June 14 and 16, the battalion was divided into four detachments composed of men from different companies.
 Available information shows that C and D Companies, part of HQ Company and part of the Medical Detachment left on June 14, while A and B Companies, and the other halves of HQ Company and the Medical Detachment left the fort on June 16.
 These were tactical maneuvers – under the command of the commanders of each of the letter companies.
 The three-day tactical road marches were to Harrodsburg, Kentucky, and back.
 The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.

 The detachments traveled through Bardstown and Springfield before arriving at Harrodsburg at 2:30 P.M. where they set up their bivouac at the fairgrounds.
 The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated, and fished.
 The battalion returned to Ft.
 Knox through Lebanon, New Haven, and Hodgenville, Kentucky.
 At Hodgenville, the men were allowed to visit the birthplace of Abraham Lincoln.

 The maneuvers were described by other men as being awakened at 4:30 A.M. and sent to an area to engage an imaginary enemy.
 After engaging the enemy, the tanks withdrew to another area.
 The crews had no idea what they were doing most of the time because they were never told anything by the higher-ups.
 Some felt that they just rode around in their tanks a lot.
-During the maneuvers that tanks held defensive positions and usually were held in reserve by the higher headquarters.
+During the maneuvers, the tanks held defensive positions and usually were held in reserve by the higher headquarters.
 For the first time, the tanks were used to counter-attack and in support of infantry.
 Many of the men felt that the tanks were finally being used like they should be used and not as “mobile pillboxes.”

 During their training at Ft.
 Knox, the tankers were taught that they should never attack an anti-tank gun head-on.
 One day during the maneuvers, their commanding general threw away the entire battalion doing just that.
-After sitting out a period of time, the battalion resumed the maneuvers.
+After sitting out for a period of time, the battalion resumed the maneuvers.

 The major problem for the tanks was the sandy soil.
 On several occasions, tanks were parked and the crews walked away from them.
 When they returned, the tanks had sunk into the sandy soil up to their hauls.
 Chuck stated the clay at Ft.
 Knox was not as bad as the sandy Louisiana soil.
 To get them out, other tanks were brought in and attempted to pull them out.
 If that didn’t work, the tankers brought a tank wrecker to pull the tank out from Camp Polk.

 The one good thing that came out of the maneuvers was that the tank crews learned how to move at night.
 At Ft.
 Knox this was never done.
 Without knowing it, the night movements were preparing them for what they would do in the Philippines since most of the battalion’s movements there were made at night.
 The drivers learned how to drive at night and to take instructions from their tank commanders who had a better view from the turret.